James Anderson (American football): Personal life

-Anderson's nephew is former Liberty Flames starting quarterback and current Green Bay Packers quarterback Malik Willis.
+Anderson's nephew is NFL quarterback Malik Willis.

-James appeared on the ABC Network miniature golf reality show, Holey Moley in August 2020.
+Anderson appeared on the ABC Network miniature golf reality show, Holey Moley in August 2020.
 He set a record for longest time on the mechanical gopher.
 After winning in the first round, he was defeated by the Cookie Lady on "Putt the Plank" when his tee shot landed in the sand trap.

+Anderson pursued his love for golf, and started competing on the Professional Long Drive Association tour.
+Anderson won the Men's over 40 Amateur 2023 Ultimate Long Drive™ World Championship.